 Aeroline does not depart from Puduraya so that is a lot less stress.
 You can either take it from Bandar Utama (1 utama shopping centre) if you live down there, or take it from Jalan Ampang near KLCC.
 See http://www.aeroline.com.my/time_promo.html

 BTW: Travellr adds http:// before url with https:// see link in my first reply here. over 7 years ago

 We took the train from Singapore to KL Sentral.
 Based on the information above it is probably the most expensive option.
 I like riding on trains, so there is that benefit.
 Crossing the border was easy enough.
 It is a long train ride though, +7 hrs depending on which train you catch.
 You do get to see a lot of the country side. over 7 years ago

 we caught a plane from KL to singapore, it was relatively cheap!
 Air asia .com..

 we actually got there a day early for our flight and had to buy another ticket. for the two of us with 10 min before check in closed it cost us RM150 (in total).

 easy cheap flight. they do pretty cheap flights most of the time from KL to singapore over 6 years ago

 U can go to singapore by bus...
 It's cheap and convenient even though it takes longer than plane..it takes approximately 4-5 hours..
 There are many classes of bus u can choose..from the luxury one to the normal one..
 U can go to Bandar Tasik Selatan bus station and choose ur preferred bus..
-Bandar Tasik Selatan is interchange station..u can get there by LRT, KTM, or KLIA transit.. over 4 years ago
+Bandar Tasik Selatan is interchange station..u can get there by LRT, KTM, or KLIA transit.. almost 5 years ago